devnall/citADel/README.md

 ## Requirements
 * A RaspberryPi
-* A clean install of Raspbian Lite flashed to the (micro)SD card that will go in the RasPi (see ApplePi-Baker and/or balenaEtcher to flash with MacOS, use `dd`)
+* A clean install of Raspbian Lite flashed to the (micro)SD card that will go in the RasPi (see ApplePi-Baker and/or balenaEtcher to flash with MacOS, or use `dd`)
 * After flashing Raspbian onto the card, `touch /boot/ssh` to enable SSHd on boot, which is needed for a headless install
 * An SSH keypair to use for passwordless SSH access to the device.
 * Ansible installed on your local system